Title 040 | Chapter 005 | Regulation 010REG

 Training Requirements.
 In addition to any agency-specific training or requirements, an individual shall complete the initial training requirements and satisfy the continuing training requirements of this administrative regulation in order to serve as a hearing officer.Section 3.

 Initial Training Requirements.
-The initial hearing officer training requirement shall be eighteen (18) instructional hours of approved training.Section 4.
+The initial hearing officer training requirement shall be at least eighteen (18) instructional hours of training approved as established in Sections 5 and 6 of this administrative regulation.Section 4.

 Continuing Education Training Requirements.(1)

-A hearing officer shall earn a minimum of six (6) credits of approved training each educational year.(2)
+A hearing officer shall earn a minimum of six (6) credits of training, approved as established in Sections 5 and 6 of this administrative regulation, each educational year.(2)

 A hearing officer who earns more than six (6) credits for an educational year may carry forward up to twelve (12) credits to satisfy the continuing education requirements for the next two (2) educational years.(3)